 4. A strong commitment to how the work is done.
 (An agreed approach or work methods.)

 For more discussion, see The Discipline of Teams.

 The team needs to be small (~7), stable, cross-functional, and self-organizing.
 The team is in it together.
 And should help each other.

-In general it is best if the team is fully dedicated to one missson, one purpose, or at least the one team’s goals.
+In general it is best if the team is fully dedicated to one mission, one purpose, or at least the goals of one team.